 Description: If you have seen your first Hello World ALP, this assembly program prints STRING from .DATA, but in three different lines.
 So, here we’ll be saving 3 different Strings to .DATA, and then print them one by one.
 From our first Hello World ALP hope you have understood the use of mnemonics to display the string and the interrupt request.

 Assembly programming language is a language closer to what machines can understand.
 Assembly language is an example of low level language.
-In an assembly language, each machine language instruction is assigned a code.
-So, instead of having to remember a string of 0’s and 1’s, the programmer would only need to remember short codes like ADD, SUB, DIV, JMP, MOV, HALT, GO called mnemonics.
+A shortcode (mnemonics) is written for each instruction in assembly language programming.
+So, instead of having to remember a string of 0’s and 1’s, the programmer would only need to remember shortcodes like ADD, SUB, DIV, JMP, MOV called mnemonics.